 Keeping You and Your Pets Safe Without Power in Winter

-The extreme weather is as moody as a wild cat these days.
+Weather is as moody as a wild cat these days.
 Let’s face it – no one really knows what to expect when winter comes a calling.
 Freezing temperatures, winter tornadoes, frozen power lines, heating fails, icy roads, fire hazards, and long delays in getting help all culminate in very dangerous conditions for you and your pets.

 - Keep your pets indoors

-- Make sure any outdoor animals (horses, cattle, wild birds, and even feral cats) have access to extra calories
+- Make sure any outdoor animals (livestock, wild birds and feral cats) have access to extra calories

-- Make sure all livestock and feral cats have access to a covered shelter
+- Make sure all livestock and neighborhood or feral cats have access to a covered, insulated shelter.

 But, once you get past the basics, there are a few other things to consider, particularly when it comes to birds, aquariums, reptiles and stray animals or livestock.